Is Mallo Local? What Local-First Means Here

 Why does local processing matter for dictation?

-Because it affects privacy expectations, setup shape, reliability, and how much control you have over the speech workflow on your own Mac.
+Because it affects privacy expectations, setup, reliability, and how much control you keep on your own Mac.

 Is local-first the same thing as offline-only?

 Not exactly.
-Local-first means the product is designed around on-device capability as the default posture, not that every possible workflow must be isolated from the network at all times.
+Local-first means on-device capability is the default direction, not that every possible path avoids the network forever.

 Related glossary terms